What Is 17 Percent Of 20

 Definition of Percentage

 A percentage is a way of expressing a number as a fraction of 100.
-It is a dimensionless number, meaning it has no units of measurement.
+Worth adding: it is a dimensionless number, meaning it has no units of measurement.
 Percentages are used to describe the relative size of one quantity with respect to another.
-For instance, if you score 80 out of 100 on a test, your score is 80 percent, indicating that you got 80 parts out of 100 correct.
+Here's a good example: if you score 80 out of 100 on a test, your score is 80 percent, indicating that you got 80 parts out of 100 correct.

 The Mathematical Foundation